Looking to replace windows and doors in Oakville? Here’s what you should know.

 How is a window’s energy efficiency determined?

-These are the factors used by organizations like ENERGY STAR® and the National Fenestration Rating Council (NFRC) to gauge energy efficiency.
+These are the factors used by the National Fenestration Rating Council (NFRC) to gauge energy efficiency.

 U-Factor: U-factor determines the rate at which heat escapes through a window.
 The lower the U-factor number is, the better the window is at mitigating heat loss.